nidhish-nayak/trendz/README.md

 -   **User Authentication**: Users can create accounts, log in, and securely access their personalized profiles.
 We have used JWT for user authentication feature.
 -   **Responsive Design**: Enjoy a consistent and visually appealing experience across various devices.
--   **Search**: Search functionality to search your and other's posts.
+-   **User Profile**: User can manage their profile info
+-   **Upload Posts**: User can post their thoughts or memories with or without images attached.
+File upload managed through AWS S3 and Cloudfront.
+-   **Comments**: User can comment on the posts made by their followers.
--   Other features will be added here when implemented...
+-   **Will be added soon...**

 ## Installation 💻

 To make the whole application run locally on your computer, you have to run both `client` and `server` separately in the terminal simultaneously.
+You will also need to setup your own AWS S3, .env file and configure the endpoints in both client and server using `config/config.ts` file.

 ### Project setup: